 I am an ethnomusicologist, sound artist, and filmmaker.
 I study voices.

 My research examines listening, instrumentality, and sonic-musical expression in the Tyva Republic and across Siberia and Inner Asia.
-I am a student of vocal-instrumental music practices referred to by my teachers as xöömei, kargyraa, and sygyt in the Tyva Republic and surrounding regions.
+I am a student of vocal-instrumental music practices referred to by my teachers in Tyva as xöömei, kargyraa, and sygyt.
 I also research the social life of music, sound, and mobility in the Altai Mountain transboundary region (Russia-Mongolia-China) and am working on a sensory study of sound and atmosphere with American astronauts and Russian cosmonauts in space flight vehicles.

 Throughout my work, I engage with sonic-musical experience, practice, and community.
-I sing and compose music, listen critically with archives, do self-reflexive ethnography, make sound art, and collaborate on audio-visual media and writing projects.
+I sing and compose music, listen critically with archives, do self-reflexive ethnography, make sound art, and collaborate on audiovisual media and writing projects.
 I have presented my research at conferences of the Society for Ethnomusicology, the Central Eurasian Studies Society, the International Council for Traditional Music, the American Anthropological Association, and the International Convention of Asian Scholars.
 My research collaborator and I produced an ethnographic film entitled Taming the Foals: Animals and Rituals among Tyvans in Western Mongolia that was screened at both the University of Helsinki and the Tuvan Center for the Humanities and Applied Social-Economic Research in Kyzyl, Tyva Republic (Russia).
 I have also worked as a sound artist with performance-makers at FlyTrap Studios (Oakland), Yerba Buena Center for the Arts, CounterPulse, Z-Space (San Francisco), Los Angeles Live Arts, and Dock 11 (Berlin).